brianstorti/git-hooks/README.md

    |<------+---[4]--|
    |       |        |

-[1] A new feature branch is created based on master [2] After my work is done, the feature branch is merged on qa [3] If any change is needed, I change my feature branch and merge it on qa again [4] Finally, when the feature is ready to go do production, it's merged on master
+[1] A new feature branch is created, based on master [2] After my work is done, the feature branch is merged on qa [3] If any change is needed, I change my feature branch and merge it on qa again [4] Finally, when the feature is ready to go do production, it's merged on master